chaseruskin/legoHDL/docs/src/reference/cfg_files.md

 basic-key = What you see is what you get!

 summary = This is a long block of text.
 In order to keep readability a priority,
-          new-lines will be treated as a space and a lines leading whitespace will be ignored.
+          newlines will be treated as a space and the leading whitespace for each line will be ignored.
 ```

 ### String literals